ragrahari/neworderpermit/README.md

 A RedHat JBoss BPM Suite based project that consume the domainmodel and mockservice, and consists of two processes - NewOrder and GovernmentPermit.
 The project can be build and deployed as KJar and processes could be started using business-central or intelligent server curl scripts.

 #### NewOrder Process
 This is the main process of the project which also acts as a wrapper to the GovernmentPermit Process.
-First of all, the process builds the new permit request and checks if the process requires HOA permit (if the residence is a member of Home Owner's Association - HOA):
+First of all, the process builds a new permit request and checks if the process requires HOA permit (if the residence is a member of Home Owner's Association - HOA):
-- If the residence is a member of HOA, an user task is created where the task gets assigned to the sales.
+- If the residence is a member of HOA, an user task is created where the task gets assigned to *sales* group.
+Any member of *sales* group can claim the task.
 - If by one week prior to the HOA meeting, the task doesn't get started by anyone from the *sales* group, then the task is re-assigned to the *executive* group and an email is sent out.
 - The application waits until the task gets **completed**.
 - If the HOA Approval is **denied**, then the permit is declined and the the decision is logged and finally the process ends.